-House Democrat Says His GOP Colleagues Would Vote To Impeach Donald Trump But They’re ‘Afraid For Their Lives’
+House Democrat Says His GOP Colleagues Would Vote To Impeach Donald Trump But They're 'Afraid For Their Lives'

 "That's leadership.
 Our country is in a very challenging time," the Democrat added, suggesting that Republicans should stop looking for excuses and put the country first.

-“Many of us have felt that way for a long time because we have stood up for democracy. nd we expect them to do the same,” he stated.
+"Many of us have felt that way for a long time because we have stood up for democracy.
+And we expect them to do the same," he stated.

 On Tuesday, House Democrats introduced an article of impeachment against the commander-in-chief.
 The article explicitly accused him of inciting an insurrection against the U.S. government.